morepath/morepath/doc/superpowers.rst

 ===========

 We said Morepath has super powers.
 Are they hard to use, then?
-No: they're not only powerful, but als easy to use, which makes them even more super!
+No: they're both powerful and also easy to use, which makes them even more super!

 .. _easy-linking: